bsc-flowmaps/fm-observatori-web/README.md

 npm run build
 ```

-After finishes, look for the index.html inside the dist/ folder.
+After finishes, look at the *index.html* inside the *dist/* folder.

 ### Lints and fixes files